NUST-computer-group-assignments/icg-assignment-1/README.md

 On the staff side there will be an option to login as an employee or as an admin(only the boss and it people).
 Here the employees have a tool to schedule  other employees.
 In the scheduler they can set events like for example a meeting or team building event.
 Employees can also set deadline reminders in the scheduler .
 People who have access to admin accounts are able to set deadline for other employees they are also able to add or remove employees /their information.
 They can also add or remove products from the customer side of the site and mark somethibg in or out of stock.
 Note this *not* an online selling website they continue to sell through their distributors

-modules:staff,customers,scheduling,products
+modules: staff,customers,scheduling,products

-staff:This module groups togethere all the functions which are actions employees can take on the website. customer:This module groups togethere all the functions which are actions customers can take on the website.
+- staff:This module groups togethere all the functions which are actions employees can take on the website.
+- customer:This module groups togethere all the functions which are actions customers can take on the website.
-scheduling: This is all the functions that effect the scheduler.
+- scheduling: This is all the functions that effect the scheduler.
-products: This is all the functions that effect product like updating product description.
+- products: This is all the functions that effect product like updating product description.

 funtions: